apache/cloudberry-site/docs/deployment/single-node.md

 ---
-title: Deploy with a Single Computing Node
+title: (Optional) Deploy with a Single Computing Node
 ---

 # Deploy Apache Cloudberry with a Single Computing Node